 Lastly, the “cleavage joke.”
 Costanza is caught staring at a teenage girl’s cleavage by her father.
 Later on, he gets his female friend to wear a lowcut top to make the teenage girl’s father stare at her cleavage, in order to prove that it’s totally normal for a man to do that.
 Millennials find this to be the objectification of women and horribly insensitive.

-Seinfeld has said in the past that he has “frequently spoken publicly about believing that society has become overly politically correct.”
+Jerry has stated in the past that he has “frequently spoken publicly about believing that society has become overly politically correct.”

 “Hopefully most people can agree that comedy, even “edgy” comedy, doesn’t need to alienate marginalized groups in order to make people laugh, though,” he explains, “Thanks to more modern understandings of what political correctness entails — and why being PC is important — it’s less common these days to find jokes like the offensive ones that often played out on Seinfeld.”